 We load the first .catproduct file!
 ZW3D brings up the Catia 5 import dialog box.
 We select all components.

 Here is our loaded part auto-scaled.
 Notice the 3 tiny dots in the corner.
-There are three of the part in airplane position.
+There are three of the assemblies in airplane position.

 Here they are zoomed in.